Game Developers Conference (GDC) is part of the Informa Tech Division of Informa PLC

 What is the difference between GDC Core Concepts and Summits?

-GDC Summits are 1- or 2-day programs that take place on Monday and Tuesday of GDC and consist of lectures and panels.
+GDC Summits are 1- or 2-day programs that take place on Monday and Tuesday of GDC and consist of lectures, panels and workshops.
 Each summit centers on a niche topic within game development and its relevant community, and has its own set of advisors who define the summit’s editorial goals and review the summit’s submissions.
-A full list of Summits that will run in 2024 can be found here.
-You can view the 2024 Summit names and advisors here.
+A full list of active Summits can be found here.
+You can view the current Summit advisors here.

 Core Concepts sessions run Wednesday through Friday of GDC and consist of lectures, panels, and roundtable discussions.
 The Core Concepts program focuses on seven core pillars of game development: Advocacy, Audio, Business & Marketing, Design, Production & Team Leadership, Programming, and Visual Arts.
 The editorial goals for this program are listed here.
 Core Concepts submissions are reviewed by the GDC Advisory Board.
 The topic and audience reach for Core Concepts is generally wider than Summits, though the goal for all sessions at GDC is to be rich with takeaways – whether for a niche community or a general discipline.